Winter Car Care – The UF Guide To Safer Cleaning

 2. Wheel Fallout Removal

-Removing iron contamination derived mainly from brake dust is essential as the particles are extremely corrosive and if left in place can etch into the clear coat causing pitting.
+Removing iron contamination derived mainly from brake dust is essential during winter car care as the particles are extremely corrosive and if left in place can etch into the clear coat causing pitting.
 Spray the wheels with a dedicated ferrous contamination remover such as UF Iron+ Fallout Remover and allow to dwell for between 5-10 minutes.
 During this time the colour change function (from clear to cherry red) indicates the presence of iron particles.
 During this process the fallout remover shrinks the particles forcing them to break their bond with the wheel’s surface which in turn allows them to be safely rinsed away.

 3. Wheel Arches (Optional)